ImAshishRastogi/Resume/index.md

 ## ABOUT
 ---

-**Resourceful Software Developer with knowledge of Java and C++.
-Looking to bring further success to the desired organization through a strong skill set and a proactive demeanor.**
+**Resourceful Software Developer with 3+ years of industrial experience.
+Proficient at Java, Javascript, SQL, Node js.
+Ability to implement well tested and documented code along with scoping, designing and mainting aesthetics.**
 ## SKILLS
 ---